BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Introduction

 \section{Introduction}

 Ego-motion estimation is a fundamental building block of many mobile robotics applications.
 LiDAR–Inertial Odometry (LIO) has become one of the most widely adopted solutions due to its high accuracy and robustness in both indoor and outdoor environments \cite{ebadi2023present, lee2024lidar}.
 With the advent of smaller and more affordable 3D LiDAR sensors, LIO systems are no longer confined to research platforms but are increasingly deployed in consumer products, such as robotic lawnmowers.
-Despite its success, the robustness of LIO degrades significantly in geometrically uninformative environments, such as straight tunnels or large flat terrains, where the observed geometry does not sufficiently constrain point cloud registration.
+Despite its success, the robustness of LIO degrades significantly in geometrically less informative environments, such as straight tunnels or large flat terrains, where the observed geometry does not sufficiently constrain point cloud registration.
 Several works have addressed this issue by detecting degeneracy \cite{nubert2022learning, tuna2023x}, but rely on auxiliary odometry from additional sensors, increasing system complexity.
 Recent methods attempt to mitigate degeneracy using LiDAR-inertial data alone~\cite{huang2024lio,lee2025lodestar} but only address short sections of degeneracy.
 Another line of research leverages LiDAR intensity as an additional cue for registration \cite{khedekar2025pg, zhang2023ri, pfreundschuh2024coin}.
-While promising, these methods depend on dense LiDAR data and are therefore incompatible with sensors that employ sparse or irregular scan patterns.
+While such intensity-augmented methods achieve promising performance, they depend on dense LiDAR data and are therefore incompatible with sensors that employ sparse or irregular scan patterns.